-In 2018, allowance for equity funds used during construction was 22.7% lower compared to 2017.
-This decrease was due to a lower average Construction Work in Progress (CWIP) balance.
-In 2017, allowance for equity funds used during construction was 6.8% lower compared to 2016 for the same reason.
+In 2019, allowance for equity funds used during construction was 21.9% lower compared to 2018.
+This decrease was caused by lower average Construction Work in Progress (CWIP) balances.
+In 2018, allowance for equity funds used during construction was 22.7% lower for the same reason.

+Cantanta

-- 18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations - 36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization - 40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+20 Selected Financial Data 21 Management's Discussion and Analysis of Financial Condition and Results of Operations

+38 Statements of Revenues and Expenses 38 Statements of Patronage Capital and Membership Fees 39 Balance Sheets 41 Statements of Capitalization

+42 Statements of Cash Flows 43 Notes to Financial Statements 53 Report of Management 54 Report of Independent Auditors

-Other, net increased 40.5% in 2018 compared to 2017 due to an increase in third-party rental income of transmission assets and an increase in patronage capital from third parties.
-Other, net decreased 10.0% in 2017 compared to 2016 due, in part, to a decrease in other non-operating income as well as an increase in the write-off of cancelled projects.
+Other, net decreased by 122.8% in 2019 compared to 2018 due primarily to writedowns of costs related to diesel generators at two of our substations as well as an increase in cancelled projects.
+Other, net increased 40.5% in 2018 compared to 2017 due to an increase in third-party rental income of transmission assets as well as increased patronage capital from third parties.